Where to stay · Málaga

 Practical tips for booking

 Ronda is a weekend-heavy destination.
 On Saturdays and Sundays, the city is flooded with visitors from the coast.
 If you want a truly quiet adults only experience, try to schedule your stay for mid-week when the streets are easier to navigate and hotel prices are lower.
 Always book parking in advance if your hotel offers it.
 The public car parks in the centre are expensive and fill up quickly.
-If your hotel is in the Old Town, ask for a map of the permitted driving routes, as many streets are restricted to residents only and are monitored by cameras.
+If your hotel is in the Old Town, ask for a map of the permitted driving routes and ensure they register your number plate to avoid fines from the 'Zonas de Bajas Emisiones' (ZBE) cameras.

 When booking, confirm the check-in and check-out times, as boutique hotels in Ronda often have limited reception hours.
 If you are arriving late, you must notify the property to ensure someone is there to let you in.
 Finally, check the walking distance to the bridge from your specific hotel.
 While Ronda is small, it is very hilly.
 A hotel that looks close on a map might involve a steep climb up stone steps, which can be challenging in the summer heat or with large suitcases.